Saturday 1st January 1870 Derbyshire Times (page 8)

 Joseph Mountain arrived in Sheffield as an apprentice plumber, rose to be an Alderman, came within 3 votes of being elected Mayor, made and lost a fortune on land and property deals, and created pleasure gardens in Totley to rival Manchester's Belle Vue.

-The Brian Edwards archive of research notes, newcuttings, maps, drawings, photographs and old documents is now open to the public on the last Saturday of the month at 79 Baslow Road.
+The Brian Edwards archive of research notes, newcuttings, maps, drawings, photographs and old documents is now open to the public by appointment at 79 Baslow Road.
 Members of THG will be on hand to help you.

 This article in our series of People of Interest is about Thomas Oliver, the railway contractor who built a 10 mile section of the Dore & Chinley Line including 2 tunnels (Totley and Dore Curve South), 3 stations (Grindleford, Hathersage and Bamford), 28 bridges and aquaducts, 40 culverts and more besides.